 Case Manager and Policy Advocate, African Services Committee

-In reflecting on his participation in the Human Rights Program, 2010 Advocate Bakary Tandia writes, “Receiving the HRAP certificate from the Institute for the Study of Human Rights is a constant reminder that one must take more responsibility for human rights protection and demonstrate effective leadership in human rights promotion.”
+In reflecting on his participation in HRAP, Bakary Tandia writes, “Receiving the HRAP certificate from the Institute for the Study of Human Rights is a constant reminder that one must take more responsibility for human rights protection and demonstrate effective leadership in human rights promotion.”

 In summarizing the impact of HRAP on his current work at the African Services Committee, Tandia writes, “HRAP has assisted my work in human rights in many ways.
-It significantly increased my level of confidence when drafting press releases, media advisory or petitions.
+It significantly increased my level of confidence when drafting press releases, media advisory, and petitions.
 In addition, the program broadened and strengthened my network.”

-In collaboration with the Justice Initiative Program at Open Society Institute, he attended a conference on transitional justice in December of 2011.
-The conference attendees had a productive meeting Nouakchott, Mauritania with the representative of United Nations High Commissioner on Human Rights.
+In collaboration with the Justice Initiative Program at Open Society Institute, he attended a conference on transitional justice in 2011.
+The conference attendees had a productive meeting in Nouakchott, Mauritania, with the representative of United Nations High Commissioner on Human Rights.
 Besides these conferences, he has attended numerous meetings with various national human rights organizations to learn more about their perspectives on the human rights conditions in their home countries.
-In April 2011, he was featured on The White House Blog for his work in advocating for immigrant’s rights.
+In 2011, he was featured on The White House Blog for his work in advocating for immigrant’s rights.

 Community and Government Liaison Officer, Winrock International